marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/enable-and-customize-preprocessing.rst

   Warning: this currently handles C-Style comments only.
 The preprocessor does not yet recognize Fortran-style comments.

-.. index:: CC

-.. index:: preprocessing, keep comments
+.. index:: CC, preprocessing, keep comments

 .. option:: -CC